maitrabp/BankAccountWebsite/README.md

   * The system allows a user to get the loan based on their credit score.
 If their credit score is not adequate, an exception will be thrown.
   * Once the user applies for a loan for a certain amount of years, interest will be automatically added to their final balance due.
 This final amount will be displayed on the dashboard.

+  ## Credit Card Application
+  * Similar to Loan Application, User is able to register for a credit card based on their credit score.
+  * Credit Card Account behaves similar to a checking account which means the user will be able to deposit & withdraw.

+  ## Potential Changes in Future Versions
+  *  I want to make the credit card usable, so for example I was thinking I can manually have the user add their transactions made through this credit card in the future.
+  * Would also like to allow the user to pay off their debt acquired in the credit card, however there will be no timeframe for paying off.
+  * I would also like to do the same with loan, the user can currently get the loan but there is no way for them to pay it off.
+Therefore, this is one of my future goal.
+  * I would also like to add a filter to the transaction table below, so that the user to check their specific account.

 # Author
 * Maitra Patel